Can I Get Rid of My Stress & Anxiety?

 Getting rid of stress and anxiety completely is just not that easy...

-Well, the truth is that you can’t totally get rid of stress and anxiety.
+And the truth is, you can’t totally get rid of stress and anxiety.

 Experiencing stress and anxiety is a normal part of the human experience.
 Stress is a response to demands being placed on you or to feeling vulnerable in some way, while anxiety is the worry and fear that comes up in response to stress.